 - Team player who will be able to collaborate effectively in a multi-disciplinary team environment.

 - A commitment to excellence, maintaining detailed records and having superb data organization skills.

 - Legally authorized to work in the US.

-Please include a CV and detailed research summary in order to be considered for this position to firstname.lastname@example.org.
+To apply, please send your resume to email@example.com.
+Also, include a detailed research summary in order to be considered for this position.